← Back to Articles

 • Review in sprint demos with engineering and product.

-• Start this week.
-Convert one architecture diagram to code.
-Put renders in CI.
-Review it in your next PR.
-If it reduces drift and speeds decisions, standardize it.
-The future of architecture is text-make it a habit.
+Start this week.
+Convert one architecture diagram to code, put the renders in CI, and review it in your next PR.
+If it reduces drift and speeds up decisions, standardize it across the org.
+The future of architecture is text — make it a habit.

 Wrestling with a technical challenge?